Lawyers defending blacklisted individuals

 Due diligence obligations under the Monetary and Financial Code.

 Articles L. 561-2 (list of obliged entities), L. 561-4-1 et seq. (due diligence measures), L. 561-10 (enhanced due diligence for politically exposed persons) and L. 561-15 (suspicious transaction reporting to Tracfin) form the foundation of financial institutions' obligations.
-Article L. 574-1 provides for a €22,500 fine for violating the prohibition on informing the client under Article L. 561-18.

 The discreet role of private watchlists.